google/CTAP2-test-tool/docs/fuzzing.md

 ## Device monitoring

+In our general blackbox solution, we make use of the `ClientPin` command to detect a crash on the device.
+It allows identifying both hang and reboot-after- crash behaviour by attempting to retrieve and compare the current `pinToken`.
-Apart from a general blackbox solution, we provide a more detailed crash report for a device enabling GDB remote serial protocol via JTAG/SWD, assuming that a breakpoint is triggered upon kernel panic.
+Apart from that, we provide a more detailed crash report for a device enabling GDB remote serial protocol via JTAG/SWD, assuming that a breakpoint is triggered upon kernel panic.
 Currently only the ARM Cortex-M4 processor is supported.

 ## How to run